asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Review-Board-Usage.md

 Review Board Access
 ===================

-Users who have an accepted [Digium License Agreement](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Patch-Contribution-Process/Digium-License-Agreement) are automatically granted access to Review Board.
+Users who have an accepted [Digium License Agreement](../Patch-Contribution-Process/Digium-License-Agreement) are automatically granted access to Review Board.
 Your same username/password will work for logging into Review Board as it does for the other Asterisk community sites.

 Posting Code to Review Board
 ============================

-!!! note
+/// note
 It is acceptable for a contributor to post patches to Review Board before they are complete to get some feedback on the approach being taken.
 However, if the code is not yet ready to be merged, it must be documented as such.

-    A review request with a patch proposed for merging should have documented testing and should not have blatant [Coding Guidelines](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Coding-Guidelines) violations.
+A review request with a patch proposed for merging should have documented testing and should not have blatant [Coding Guidelines](../Code-Review/Coding-Guidelines) violations.
 If a patch has substantial issues, the review will be closed and you will be asked to re-submit it once it conforms to the project guidelines.

-[//]: # (end-note)
+///
 Using post-review
 -----------------

 The easiest way to post a patch to Review Board is by using the rbt tool.
 Install it using `easy_install`.

-!!! note
+/// note
 If you do not already have `easy_install`, install the `python-setuptools` package.

-[//]: # (end-note)
+///

 ```
  $ sudo easy_install -U RBTools